This is the multi-page printable view of this section. Click here to print.

 • Minimum

-Network Out PacketsNumber of transmitted packets on network interfaceCount
+Network Out PacketsNumber of packets transmitted on the network interfaceCount

 • Average